dreamer786/fast-food-reviews/README.md

 2. as a user, I can log in to the site
 3. as a user, I can create a new review
 4. as a user, I can view all of my reviews
+5. as a user, I can edit my reviews

 ## Research Topics